 Being flexible requires much effort; conversely, sitting behind walls is rather lazy.
 This distinction is important because of the ease of use, and convenience is winning the field.
-So this philosophy goes against the river currents, but it’s necessary as difficult as it may be.
+So this philosophy goes against the river currents, but it’s necessary, as tricky as it may be.

 It’s also necessary to describe these subjects this way.
 Because on the internet and communication age, the walls aren’t physical; they are more mental.
 This philosophy seeks to eradicate those mental walls, or at least make them razor-thin.

 In summary, flexibility offers an abundance of positives.

 - It’s adaptive to all current and future problems.